Particular/docs.particular.net/architecture/aws/multi-tier-architecture.md

 ---
-title: Multi tier architecture style on AWS
+title: Multi-tier architecture style on AWS
-summary:
+summary: Gives a description of multi-tier architecture including the components, challenges, and technology options for AWS
 reviewed: 2024-04-04
 callsToAction: ['solution-architect', 'ADSD']
 ---